EckoTan0804/academic-kickstart/content/ai/deep-learning/cnn/cnn-basics.md

 ## Pooling Layer

+### How Pooling works?

 After a convolution operation we usually perform **pooling** to reduce the dimensionality.

 Pooling layers downsample each feature map independently, reducing the height and width, keeping the depth intact. <span style="color:green">This enables us to reduce the number of parameters, which both shortens the training time and combats overfitting.</span> 👏

-The most common type of pooling is ***max pooling*** which just takes the max value in the pooling window.
+The most common type of pooling is **max pooling** which just takes the max value in the pooling window.
 Contrary to the convolution operation, pooling has NO parameters.
 It slides a window over its input, and simply takes the max value in the window.
 Similar to a convolution, we specify the window size and stride.

 Example: max pooling using a $2 \times 2$ window and stride 2